 The first third features a very pretty Shirley Eaton as a nurse keen on getting a doctor husband and Sparrow seems interested in her, making him more heterosexual than the previous two films.
 Later on he even kisses a seductive patient - although there aren't any real romantic scenes with Pavlow.
 At the end he just announces he's going to marry her without even asking.

-The fact the story goes all over the shop means this lacks a unifying theme of the first one (the second didn't have one but it was set on the one ship).
+The fact the story goes all over the shop means this lacks a unifying theme of the first one (Doctor at Sea didn't have one either but at least it was mostly set on the one location i.e. the ship).
 Also the camaraderie between Sinden, Pavlow and Bogarde isn't as strong as the one between the four friends in the first.
 Still, it has a cheery good nature, Bogarde's character really grows and matures in this one (there's really nowhere else for his character to go after he stands up to James Robertson Justice at the end) there's lots of chat about the National Health Service.
 Pleasant enough.

 Post a Comment